dickdavis/model-context-protocol-rb/README.md

 ### Building an MCP Server

 Build a simple MCP server by registering your prompts, resources, resource templates, and tools.
 Then, configure and run the server.
+Messages from the MCP client will be routed to the appropriate custom handler.
+This SDK provides several classes that should be used to build your handlers.

 ```ruby
 server = ModelContextProtocol::Server.new do |config|